plexichat/plexichat/src/core/servers/README.md

 - Invite system with expiration and usage limits
 - Comprehensive audit logging
 - Integration with messaging module for channel messages
+- Scheduled events with RSVP tracking and recurring support
+- Server templates for cloning server structure
+- Welcome screens for new members
+- Onboarding flows with customizable steps

 ## Installation